ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/pregnancies/concept_model.rst

       * Pregnancy state person time
       * Pregnancy transition counts
     - Same as 8.0
     -
+  * - 8.3
+    - * `Update other causes DW value in accordance with this PR <https://github.com/ihmeuw/vivarium_research/pull/1313>`_,
+      * `Resolve discrepancies between cause-specific and all cause YLD observers during the parturition state, as shown in this notebook (cell 92) <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/[…]_and_validation/pregnancy_model/model_8.2_interactive_sim.ipynb>`_
+      * `Confirm that individual-level birth outcome changes between scenario are functioning as intended, as assessed in this notebook <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/[…]_and_validation/pregnancy_model/model_8.2_interactive_sim.ipynb>`_
+    - All scenarios, including new "zero coverage" scenario
+    - None
+    - Same as 8.2
+    - Same as 8.2
+    -
   * - 9.0
     - Production run test